-There’s no doubt that varicose veins are unattractive, but they’re much more than a cosmetic problem.
-Varicose veins represent an underlying vein disease that can cause serious health complications.
-At Northwest Houston Heart Center, experienced cardiologists A. Adnan Aslam, MD, FACC, FSCAI, and Roy Norman, DO, provide several effective treatments that eliminate varicose veins and treat the disease.
-To schedule an appointment, call the office in Tomball, Cypress, Magnolia, or The Woodlands, Texas, or use the online booking feature today.
+Vericose veins are a common circualtion problem which can cause leg pain, swelling, achy tired legs and in some patients restless legs.
+There’s no doubt that varicose veins are unattractive, but they are much more than a cosmetic problem.
+Varicose veins represent an underlying vein disease that can cause serious health complications like edem or swelling of lower legs or ankles which in advanced stages can lead to ulcers blisters and non healing wounds of legs.
+Vericose veins can be herediatary condition.
+At Northwest Houston Heart Center, experienced cardiologists A. Adnan Aslam, MD, FACC, FSCAI, and Roy Norman, DO, provide several effective treatments that can treat or eliminate varicose veins and thier associated complication.
+To schedule an appointment, call the office in Tomball, Cypress, Magnolia, or The Woodlands, Texas, our phone number for appointments to all these office locations is 281-351-4911 or you can use the online booking feature today on our website.

 Your leg veins work against gravity as they carry deoxygenated blood up the legs and toward your heart.
 Muscle contractions help push blood forward, but the veins rely on one-way valves to stop blood from going back down the leg.

 If a valve weakens or stops functioning, some of the blood refluxes in the wrong direction.
 This condition, called venous insufficiency, causes varicose veins.
 As blood builds up, the vein becomes engorged and twisted.
 Before long, you have bulging, dark blue and purple varicose veins.

 Varicose veins can cause significant discomfort.
 You may experience: